-For those who experience this, you'll likely feel the pleasure mount over time.
+For those who experience this, you'll likely feel the pleasure mounting over time.

-As you’re doing this, it’s important to communicate with your partner if you need them to stop or slow down or if the stimulation becomes too intense.
+As this happens, communicate with your partner if you need them to stop or slow down or if the stimulation becomes too intense.

-The anus is rich with nerve endings, making every little bit of penetration and movement feel quite intense.
+The anus is rich with nerve endings, making every little bit of penetration and movement a pretty intense experience.

-And this intensity might be part of the reason men describe P-spot orgasms as being stronger than other orgasms.
+This intensity is why so many men describe P-spot orgasms as being so much stronger than traditional orgasms.

 The intensity of the stimulation leads you to focus more on your body sensations, which can allow you to really be in the moment and feel everything more intensely.

 As the penetrative partner, you are looking for a walnut-sized, somewhat firm structure.